mj-xmr/tsqsim/README.md

 ./tsqsim --per h12 --max-year 2016  # Simulator
 ./tsqsim-qt --min-year 2015 --max-year 2016 --per h12   # QT data viewer
 ```
+Any alterations performed via the CLI override the changes made in the `wxConf` app.
+In case of the QT app though, the CLI options overwrite the configurations permanently, which is a system limitation.
+They can be however regenerated at any time by the `wxConf`.

+## Controlling the WX configurator
+Beside the usual application usage, please note, that it's very beneficial to use mouse scroll on the selection controls, like Months or Years, which eases their operation.

 ## Controlling the QT data viewer
 - Mouse right click reloads the data.
-Useful when a configuration has changed
+Useful after a configuration has changed via `wxConf`
 - Mouse scroll zooms in and out
 - Mouse drag with left click moves the viewpoint within the same dataset
 - Cursors left/right move the viewpoint left/right, loading new dataset
 - Cursors up/down scale up/down
+- Control resets the state of the app completely and returns to the initial view

 ## Modifying the transformation script
 The TS transformation script's path can be obtained via `./tsqsim --help`, as well as it's currently available transformations.
 The script can modify the chain of transformations used by the executable, without the need for its recompilation.